SebastianoTaddei/UnixShellProgramming/lectures/01_unix_shell_programming_theory.md

 fi
 ```

 Running this script will print the message `1 is not equal to 0`.
-WE are not limited to a single condition, we can also use `elif` to add more conditions:
+We are not limited to a single condition, we can also use `elif` to add more conditions:

 ```bash
 if [ condition ]; then